-Article 23.
+Article 26.
 Type of examination

-The interim examination of a course may consist of different components, such as an assignment, participation in practicals or an oral or written test.
+The interim examination of a course may consist of one or different partial interim examinations, such as an assignment, participation in practicals or an oral or written test.
 Partial grades can be obtained for these.
-The components of the interim examination are described in the Study Handbook.
+The partial interim examinations are described in the Study Handbook.

-Article 24.
+Article 27.
 Tests

 - a.
 The student can take a test or a resit for a MMD course in the MMD-education period (as specified in the Course Guide) in which the particular course is given. - b.
 Resits outside the regular education periods can be agreed on after discussion with the course coordinator. - c.
 In addition to the foregoing, students can take tests of the MMD courses and the electives followed at WU.
 In that case the EER of Wageningen University applies.
 For specialisation and electives that are offered by Delft University of Technology, the rules and regulations on examination of Delft University of Technology apply. - d.
 Tests and resits can be scheduled in the evening (6:30-9:30 p.m.).
 In general, scheduling of tests in the evening hours will be kept to a minimum. - e.
 In one day no more than two tests of courses from the prescribed component of the programme (compulsory and restricted optional courses) shall be scheduled. - f.
 For online courses that are not scheduled in a specific education period, tests are scheduled twice in every academic year.
-These tests can be scheduled at from regular interim examinations differing moments. - g.
+Tests of online courses can be scheduled at timeslots that differ from the moments in which the regular tests are scheduled. - g.
 Online tests should always be organized in such a way that the identity of the student can be ascertained and circumstances under which the examinations are taken can be verified.
 In the Rules and Regulations procedural rules are outlined, including on online proctoring.

-Article 25.
+Article 28.
 Taking oral tests

 - a.
 A test will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
-The oral test will be taken by two academic staff members at least one of whom is the examiner. - c.
+The oral test will be taken by two academic staff members. - c.
+The examiner can decide that the test will be taken by only one academic staff member, in which situation the oral test will be recorded.
+This can only be decided after approval of the Examining Board for this, and the student does not object to the recording. - d.
 Oral test are open to the public, unless the Examining Board decides otherwise.
-Only special circumstances can be a reason to do so. - d.
+Only special circumstances can be a reason to do so. - e.
 An online oral test that consists of an online conversation, must be recorded and filed by the examiner or the examining board in conformity with the retention period prescribed for written tests.

-Article 26.
+Article 29.
 Living lab and thesis

 - a.
 In the Study Handbook the way living lab and thesis will be assessed will be specified.
 The assessment will be executed by at least two academic staff members.
 One of the staff members is the examiner. - b.
 All master thesis reports that are positively assessed (grade 6 or higher) will be published online in accordance with the current 'Policy WUR Open Access Master Theses'.
-They will also be published on the openresearch.amsterdam platform and in the repository of TU Delft.
+They will also be published on the openresearch.amsterdam platform and in the repository of Delft University of Technology.
 If confidentiality is agreed with the student, the criteria for confidentiality must be met.
 The criteria for confidentiality can be found in the aforementioned Policy.

-Article 27.
-Request for another type or time of interim examination
+Article 30.
+Request for another type or time of partial interim examination